LordGnomeMBE/Fantasy-Map-Generator-State-Types/index.md

 An _Emirate_ is an area ruled by an Emir (a title used by Muslim leaders and that is similar to a King or Prince).

+- Examples: United Arab Emirates (see constituent Emirates).

 > **Further Reading:** [Emirate](https://en.wikipedia.org/wiki/Emirate) on Wikipedia.

+### Empire

+An _Empire_ is an area that is comprised of multiple territories or groups, and ruled by am Emporer or Empress.
+Areas of an Empire are usually semi-autonomous under a Imperial representative such as a Govenor.
+Empires are usually formed by conquest but can be formed by other things, like political unions or marriages.

+- Examples: The British Empire, The French Empire, and The Central African Empire.

+> **Further Reading:** [Empire](https://en.wikipedia.org/wiki/Empire) on Wikipedia.

+### Horde

+`Section Under Construction`

+### Grand Duchy

+A _Grand Duchy_ is a State whose ruler has the title of Grand Duke or Grand Duchess.
+This is often due to a union of Duchies.
+It usually refers to a country smaller than most countries, but larger than an individual Duchy.

+- Examples: (under Holy Roman Empire) Tuscany and Savoy.

+**Further Reading:** [Grand Duchy](https://en.wikipedia.org/wiki/Grand_duchy) on Wikipedia.